hindutva/hindutva.github.io/main/books/misc/life_of_lokamAnya_tilak_athalye.md

 Pan-Islamic movement."
 Lokamanya's eyes glistened.
 He said, "Are you sure?".
 This gentleman got very angry.
 He said " Sure ?
 I am as sure as I am here talking to you.
-I. have seen some of the letters.
+I have seen some of the letters.
 Whilst you are dividing the Hindus, the Mahomedans are uniting to crush us."
 To my surprise,